blazsmaster/daily-twitter-bot/README.md

 Fill out the pages with information.

-**You need to verify your phone number and email address**
+**⚠️ You need to verify your phone number and email address!**

 ## Step #2

-Go to [Developer Portal](https://developer.twitter.com/en/portal/dashboard) then click on the `Projects & Apps` menu
+Go to [Developer Portal](https://developer.twitter.com/en/portal/dashboard) then click on the `Projects & Apps` menu.

 <img src='https://imgur.com/BbYHf6d.png' width=50%>